MaNdwalie/alx-pre_course/README.md

-My first readme
-First time editing a readme
+Editing a readme file directly